5 DAYS FROM $999

 Touring the magnificent Taj Mahal in the morning and evening

 Unforgettable Moment: This morning, we visit India’s most iconic landmark, the magnificent Taj Mahal.
 This UNESCO World Heritage Site, a splendid marble wonder, was built by Shah Jahan as a mausoleum for his favorite wife, Mumtaz Mahal.
 After time to take it all in, we return to our hotel for lunch on your own and an afternoon at leisure.
 Late this afternoon, we’ll embark on the “Taj at Sunset” tour.

-The tour starts with a visit to Itmad-ud-daulah (sometimes called the Baby Taj). it was the first in Mughal India to be constructed of pure marble rather than sandstone and to feature the pietra dura inlay later used on the Taj walls.
+The tour starts with a visit to Itmad-ud-daulah (sometimes called the Baby Taj) — the first mausoleam in Mughal India constructed from pure marble rather than sandstone and to feature the pietra dura inlay later used on the Taj walls.
 At sunset, we move on to Mehtab Bagh (Moonlight Garden), on the flood plains across the Yamuna River from the Taj.
 Once surrounded by sandstone-clad walls, crisscrossed by white stone walkways, and planted with fruit trees and narcissus, the bagh was nearly ruined by floods and neglect, but is today being restored, including replanting to match the original Mughal horticulture.
 Some of these plants produce bright flowers that shine in the moonlight.
 In these splendid surroundings, as you feast your eyes on the golden hues washing the Taj across the river, perhaps you, too, will feel Shah Jahan’s pride and undying love for his queen.
 Solo-friendly feature: Enjoy high tea during your tour!

 Exploring Jaipur and an exclusive culinary experience with the royal family